Asian Banking School Logo

 Learning Objective: Raise awareness about the benefits and risks of Cloud adoption

-Remote access to technology services (Cloud) such as data storage or computing power can contribute to the increase of profitability and the improvement in customer experience.
+The remote access to technology services (Cloud) such as data storage or computing power can contribute to the increase of profitability and the improvement in customer experience.
 This session will explain the role of Cloud services in supporting Business outcomes and will show how digital transformation can be enabled through Cloud adoption.
 Then, the speakers will discuss innovative ways Cloud can deliver existing services and access new capabilities with improved cadence and agility.
 While the session will focus on the benefits of Cloud computing, its risks will also be addressed.

 Practical Session (Hackathon): Finding Solutions to Actual Problems Faced by Banks